Waiver Overview and Background Resources

 Draft DY7-8 Measure Bundle Protocol and Value Based Purchasing Roadmap

-HHSC has updated the draft DY7-8 Measure Bundle Protocol and submitted it to CMS for review and approval.
-The draft DY7-8 Measure Bundle Protocol contains proposed Category A Core Activities; the Category B system definition; Category C Measure Bundles for Hospitals and Physician Practices, Measures for Community Mental Health Centers, and Measures for Local Health Departments; and the Category D Statewide Reporting Measure Bundle for all provider types.
+HHSC updated the draft DY7-8 Measure Bundle Protocol in 2017 and submitted it to CMS for review and approval.
+The draft DY7-8 Measure Bundle Protocol contained proposed Category A Core Activities; the Category B system definition; Category C Measure Bundles for Hospitals and Physician Practices, Measures for Community Mental Health Centers, and Measures for Local Health Departments; and the Category D Statewide Reporting Measure Bundle for all provider types.

 Draft DY7-8 Program Funding and Mechanics Protocol and Planning

-HHSC has updated the draft DSRIP PFM that describes proposed requirements for DSRIP participation in DY 7-8.
-A summary of requirements in the revised draft and a summary of stakeholder feedback on the first draft of the DY7-8 PFM have also been posted.
+In 2017, HHSC updated the draft DSRIP PFM that described proposed requirements for DSRIP participation in DY 7-8.
+A summary of requirements in the revised draft and a summary of stakeholder feedback on the first draft of the DY7-8 PFM is also posted below.
 This draft PFM was submitted to CMS for approval.
-HHSC is still in negotiations with CMS on the request for an additional 21 months (Jan.
-1, 2018, through Sept.
-30, 2019).
-This draft is contingent on CMS negotiations and approval of the PFM and on any applicable actions by the Texas Legislature.

 The current 1115 waiver was approved without DSRIP, and authority for the DSRIP pool expired September 30, 2021.